brystmar/breadsheet/README.md

 * Let them proof in the fridge overnight
 * Bake on Saturday morning

-Let [breadsheet](http://breadsheet.appspot.com) do the scheduling so you can focus on baking.
+Leave the scheduling to [breadsheet](http://breadsheet.appspot.com).
+You focus on baking.